jscottbranson/configs/README.md

 multiple computers.

 ## Installation
+### R install.packages()
+System wide R configuration files may need to be edited so install.packages() installs to /home/username/R/libs or a similar directory in the user's home folder.
+On Linux systems, the system wide config is in /usr/lib64/R/etc/Renviron

 ### Required Software
 The following steps are targeted toward Debian users.
 You must have super-user privileges to install software using apt-get.
+Fedora/RHEL users should replace apt-get with dnf or yum.

 1. Git is required for installation: